redpanda-data/connect/resources/docs/inputs/README.md

 Exchange type options are: direct|fanout|topic|x-custom

+## `dynamic_fan_in`

+The dynamic fan in type is similar to the regular fan in type except the inputs can be changed during runtime via a REST HTTP interface.

+To GET the full list of input identifiers use the '/inputs' endpoint.

+To perform CRUD actions on the inputs themselves use POST, DELETE, and GET methods on the '/input/{input_id}' endpoint.
+When using POST the body of the request should be a JSON configuration for the input, if the input already exists it will be changed.

 ## `fan_in`

 The fan in type allows you to combine multiple inputs.
 Each input will be read